am225723/Matt/replit.md

   - Features can be bookmarked and shared via direct URLs
   - Link components in tiles prevent page reload for smooth transitions

-#### December 04, 2025 - Resignation Protocol Feature & AI Fix
+#### December 04, 2025 - Resignation Protocol Feature, Satirical Style & Vercel Deployment
 - ✅ **New Resignation Protocol Feature**: A therapeutic ritual for releasing emotional burdens
   - **Cream Paper Aesthetic**: Warm textured background with subtle paper grain
   - **Typewriter Typography**: Courier Prime monospace font for official document feel
   - **Handwritten Input Style**: Caveat cursive font for user selections in deep indigo
+  - **Satirical/Dark Humor Style**: Inspired by user's example document with clever, self-deprecating metaphors:
+    - "Lowering standards so far they could win a limbo contest with a crumb"
+    - "The server at the banquet where I eat myself alive"
+    - "Grown continuously—like bacteria"
+    - "Break rooms that are for resting, not breaking promises"
+    - "Two weeks notice, but I've only got two minutes"
   - **5-Phase Interactive Workflow**:
-    1. Header - Choose who to address the resignation to
+    1. Header - Choose who to address (e.g., "The Board of Self-Sabotage", "To Whom It Definitely Concerns")
-    2. Role - Select the unpaid position you're resigning from
+    2. Role - Select the unpaid position (e.g., "My Own Representative", "CEO of Everyone's Problems But My Own")
-    3. Grievances - Define working conditions, what you've been paid in, and what you deserve instead
+    3. Grievances - Define working conditions and what you've been paid in vs what you deserve
     4. Surrender of Assets - Return keys and strike through responsibilities
-    5. New Appointment - Accept a new, empowering position
+    5. New Appointment - Accept a new, empowering position (e.g., "Just Matt (No Title Required)")
   - **Signature Canvas**: Touch-enabled signing with haptic vibration feedback
   - **Dual Release Options**:
     - The Burn: Dramatic fire animation with floating embers and cathartic release